steve-yuan-8276/Crowdfunding_ETL/README.md

 7. Import each CSV file into its corresponding SQL table.

-8. Verify that each table has the correct data by running a `SELECT` statement for each.
+8. Verify that each table has the correct data by running a `SELECT` statement for each, select results has attached into 'SQL_Query_results', please review.